-For 2015, our "named executive officers" include our principal executive officer, our principal financial officer and our two other most highly compensated executive officers serving as of the end of the year.
-For 2015, our named executive officers were:
+For 2016, our "named executive officers" include our principal executive officer, our principal financial officer and our two other most highly compensated executive officers serving as of the end of the year.
+For 2016, our named executive officers were:

-- Kim D. Blickenstaff, who currently serves as our President and Chief Executive Officer, as well as a member of our board of directors, and is our principal executive officer; - John Cajigas, who currently serves as our Executive Vice President, Chief Financial Officer and Treasurer, and is our principal financial officer; - John F. Sheridan, who currently serves as our Executive Vice President and Chief Operating Officer; and - Robert B. Anacone, who served as our Executive Vice President and Chief Commercial Officer until December 31, 2015.
+- Kim D. Blickenstaff, who currently serves as our President and Chief Executive Officer, as well as a member of our board of directors, and is our principal executive officer; - John Cajigas, who currently serves as our Executive Vice President, Chief Financial Officer and Treasurer, and is our principal financial officer; - \ Brian B. Hansen, who currently serves as our Executive Vice President and Chief Commercial Officer; and - John F. Sheridan, who currently serves as our Executive Vice President and Chief Operating Officer.